darianyang/mm-github-pages-test/_pages/join_us.md

 **Creativity** - We value finding new ways of solving problems while also respecting established methods; encouraging each other to follow their own ideas.

-**Rigor** - We value quality over quantity and work to increase openness, integrity, and reproducibility in research.
-We pay special attention to outliers.
+**Rigor** - We value quality over quantity and work to increase openness, integrity, and reproducibility in research, paying special attention to outliers.

 **Persistence** - We value failures as opportunities for learning and personal growth, noting that many important scientific discoveries have been made after countless failed attempts.